 Appendix A: RELATIONSHIP TO OTHER PLANS RELATIONSHIP TO THE GENERAL PLAN California state law requires that cities prepare and adopt a comprehensive, integrated, long-term General Plan to direct future growth and development.
 The General Plan is the fundamental document of a city.
 It defines how a city's physical and economic resources are to be managed and utilized over time.
 Decisions by a city with regard to the use of its land, design and character of buildings and open spaces, conservation of existing and provision of new housing, provision of supporting infrastructure and public and human services, and protection of residents from natural and human-caused hazards are guided by the General Plan.
-State law requires that the General Plan contain eight elements: land use, transportation, housing, conservation, open space, noise, safety and environmental justice.
-Cities may also choose to incorporate additional elements to more directly address other locally significant issues.
+State law requires that the General Plan contain eight elements: Land Use, Circulation, Housing, Conservation, Open Space, Noise, Safety and Environmental Justice.
+Cities may also choose to incorporate additional elements to more directly address other locally signi icant issues.
 There must be internal consistency among the elements.
-In Los Angeles, thirty-five Community Plans, comprise the City's land use element.
+In Los Angeles, thirty- ive Community Plans, comprise the City's land use element.
 In addition, the City has adopted additional non mandated elements in "Framework Element," discussed below.